hshi/AFQMCLAB/README.md

   //TODO: Add estimate memory function in AFQMC.

+  //TODO: Think carefully about currentLogOverlap?
+Used for the case with sign problem?

   //TODO: Read and Write use HDF5 file?
 For exact diagonal code, it should be good.

   //TODO: FFTW GURU interface